Demons (Dostoevsky novel): Part II

 Social disquiet escalates as the day of the literary gala approaches.
 The Governor's assistant, under the false impression that Stepan Trofimovich is the source of the problem, orders a raid on his residence.
 Deeply shocked, Stepan Trofimovich goes to the Governor to complain.
 He arrives as a large group of workers from the Spigulin factory are staging a protest about work and pay conditions.
 Already in a precarious state of mind, Andrey Antonovich responds to both problems in a somewhat demented authoritarian fashion.

 Julia Mikhaylovna and her retinue, among whom are Varvara Petrovna and Liza, return from a visit to Skvoreshniki and the Governor is further humiliated by a public snubbing from his wife.
 As Julia Mikhaylovna engages charmingly with Stepan Trofimovich and the 'great writer' Karmazinov, who are to read at the Gala tomorrow, Pyotr Stepanovich enters.
 Seeing him, Andrey Antonovich begins to show signs of derangement.

-But attention is immediately diverted to a new drama: Stavrogin has entered the room, and he is accosted by Liza.
+Attention is immediately diverted to a new drama: Stavrogin has entered the room, and he is accosted by Liza.
 In a loud voice she complains of harassment from a certain Captain Lebyadkin, who describes himself as Stavrogin's relation, the brother of his wife.
 Stavrogin calmly replies that Marya (née Lebyadkina) is indeed his wife, and that he will make sure the Captain causes her no further trouble.
 Varvara Petrovna is horrified, but Stavrogin simply smiles and walks out.
 Liza follows him.